 Visit Pinterest and get signed up.
-It is best that you do not sync with your Facebook account, but rather, create an actual login via email and password.
+You shouldn’t sync with your Facebook account, but rather, create an actual login via e-mail and password.
 That way, if something happens with your Facebook login, your Pinterest account is not negatively affected.

 Once created, you can select categories to add to your feed.
 Select those topics you feel would best connect to your site and brand.

-When you create your account, you need to make sure that your description tells not only who you are, but what it is you can provide to the reader.
+When you create your account, you need to make sure that your description tells not only who you are but also what you can provide to the reader.
 This way, when they visit you, they know right away what they can learn from you.

 Not only does this help educate the reader, but it also helps you get found through search.
 Users can search for pins, boards, and even pinners.
-By having a well-written description with strong keywords, will be paramount to being discovered and growing your presence.
+Having a well-written description with strong keywords will be paramount to being discovered and growing your presence.

 3. Create your boards

-The description of the board also includes the keywords and details which tell readers what they will find pinned in that board.
+The board’s description also includes the keywords and details that tell readers what they will find pinned on that board.
 When creating the title for your board, avoid “cutesy” names as those are not terms for which people will search.

 To start, you will want to have at least 10 – 15 boards.
 That gives your readers a good portfolio of content and a reason to follow you.
-If you happen to blog about parenting, your first board could be your best of you board.
-You could add boards such as newborn, toddler, preschool, grade school, high school, education, discipline, etc. (of course, with proper board names and descriptions).
+Let’s say you blog about homeschooling.
+You could add boards such as preschool, grade school, high school, education, discipline, etc. (of course, with proper board names and descriptions).

 Look at the pinners you follow and see what they are doing.
 You do not want to copy them, of course, but you can get inspiration from what they are doing to help you develop your boards.

-To create a board, visit your profile and click on the red plus in the create a board image (the very first board you will see beneath your profile).
+To create a board, visit your profile and click on the Create directly under your name.